michaelcarnovale/MA-Thesis/README.md

 * Integrating data from multiple different clinical trials for depression
   * Data included self-reported personality traits and depression symptom severity (as rated through self-reports and clinician interviews)
 * Machine learning techniques and models
-  * Use of elastic net penalized regression to perform both variable/feature selection and prediction
+  * Use of elastic net penalized regression to perform both variable/feature selection and prediction (*caret* R package)
   * Use of global data partitioning (training, test) and repeated k-fold cross validation to estimate predictive accuracy
   * Comparisons with ordinary least squares regression models
   * Series of models containing various conceptual subsets of features/IVs